VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer

 \section{Introduction}

-Vision-Language-Action (VLA) models have demonstrated remarkable generalization capabilities across a wide range of robotic manipulation tasks by unifying visual encoding, language understanding, and action control into a single end-to-end framework \cite{zitkovich2023rt,sapkota2025vision,kawaharazuka2025vision,din2025vision,zhang2025pure,yu2025survey}.
-As a key technological pathway linking semantic parsing with embodied control, VLA models enable robots to generate coherent physical actions from visual observations and natural language goals, representing a significant step toward general-purpose embodied intelligence \cite{ma2024survey,song2025embodied,guan2025efficient}.
+Vision-Language-Action (VLA) models have demonstrated remarkable generalization capabilities across a wide range of robotic manipulation tasks by unifying visual encoding, language understanding, and action control into a single end-to-end framework \cite{zitkovich2023rt,sapkota2025vision,kawaharazuka2025vision}.
+As a key technological pathway linking semantic parsing with embodied control, VLA models enable robots to generate coherent physical actions from visual observations and natural language goals, representing a significant step toward general-purpose embodied intelligence \cite{song2025embodied}.
 Recent advances, such as $\pi_{0.5}$ \cite{intelligence2025pi} and OpenVLA \cite{kim2024openvla}, have made substantial progress in spatial reasoning and multimodal alignment, enhancing reasoning efficiency and task execution performance.

-Safety stands as a prerequisite for the real-world deployment of VLA models, as collisions in unstructured environments can lead to hardware damage, human injury, or property loss \cite{liu2023real,zhong2025survey,jiang2025survey,liu2023dynamic,hu2025performance}.
+Safety stands as a prerequisite for the real-world deployment of VLA models, as collisions in unstructured environments can lead to hardware damage, human injury, or property loss \cite{liu2023real,zhong2025survey,liu2023dynamic}.
 Although semantic understanding is well performed by existing VLA models, safety guarantees are often overlooked \cite{sapkota2025vision}.
 In recent works, safety constraints are integrated through reinforcement learning \cite{zhang2025safevla,gu2024review,brunke2022safe}.
 These approaches have demonstrated promising results in specific tasks.
-However, high computational costs are required by these retraining-based methods and flexibility is restricted when deployment with existing pretrained models \cite{hu2022lora}.
-Additionally, safety is typically handled as a soft objective through reward penalties rather than a hard constraint in such cases \cite{wang2023enforcing,hasanzadezonuzy2021learning}.
-While safety level is indeed improved, no explicit mechanism is provided to enforce safety boundaries during inference.
-Consequently, robot behavior in unstructured environments remains overly reliant on the generalization capability of VLA models, rather than on deterministic safety guarantees.
-Unsafe trajectories might be produced when out-of-distribution scenarios are encountered.
-Therefore, strict physical safety must be enforced while instruction-following capabilities are maintained.
+Nevertheless, these retraining-based methods require prohibitive computational costs and are further bottlenecked by the expensive, labor-intensive nature of collecting safe real-world robotic data.
+Furthermore, their flexibility is severely restricted when deployed with existing pretrained models \cite{hu2022lora}.
+Additionally, safety is typically handled as a soft objective through reward penalties rather than a hard constraint in such cases \cite{hasanzadezonuzy2021learning}.
+Consequently, robot behavior in unstructured environments remains overly reliant on the generalization capability of VLA models, and unsafe trajectories might be produced when out-of-distribution scenarios are encountered.